ArthurKretzer/meltano-elt-challenge/README.md

     To load environment variables from .env to your bash, execute:

-    ```
+    ```bash
     set -a
     source .env
     set +a
     ```

-    This assures that your envs will not be stores into the bash command history.
+    This assures that your envs will not be stored into the bash command history.

 ## Commands